Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 Read review |

-On top of that, MetaMask integrates with the Ledger devices in a seemless manner.
-This is wonderful if you want to collect and view the aforementioned NFTs, on the Ethereum blockchain.
-Ledger guarantees security, while MetaMask acts as the user interface in which you can view you tokens.
+Speaking of which, MetaMask integrates with the Ledger devices seamlessly.
+This is wonderful if you want to collect and view the aforementioned NFTs on the Ethereum blockchain.
+Ledger guarantees security, while MetaMask acts as the user interface through which you can view your tokens.
 Good stuff!

 What other features does MetaMask have?
 And are they any good?
-To find out, we’ll continue with the MetaMask wallet review, and first focus on the good stuff.
+To find out, I’ll continue with the MetaMask wallet review, and first focus on the benefits.

 Did you know?